 Kusatsu Onsen

-Kusatsu, in Gunma Prefecture, is one of Japan’s most famous onsen towns, with famously sulphur-rich water.
+Kusatsu, in Gunma Prefecture, is one of Japan’s most famous hot-spring (onsen) towns, with famously sulphur-rich water.
 There are lots of baths here (naturally) but you can also see (and smell!) the source spring in town.
-Even better, the source spring is illuminated at night for a dramatic effect.
+Even better, this spring is illuminated at night for a dramatic effect.
 For more ideas, see our budget guide to Kusatsu.

-To get here take either the Hokuriku or Jōetsu Shinkansen to Takahashi.
-Than transfer to the JR Agastuma line for Naganohara-Kusatsuguchi.
-At Naganohara-Kusatsuguchi, you’ll need to tale a bus for the 25-minute ride to Kusatsu Onsen (not covered by the pass).
-The journey should take about 3 hours total plus transfer time.
+To get to Kusatsu from Tokyo, take either the Hokuriku or Jōetsu Shinkansen to Takahashi.
+Than transfer to the JR Agastuma Line for Naganohara-Kusatsuguchi.
+At Naganohara-Kusatsuguchi, you’ll need to take a bus for the 25-minute ride to Kusatsu Onsen (not covered by the Tokyo Wide Pass).
+The journey should take about 3 hours total, plus transfer time.

 Izu Peninsula